KonorOko/distillation-tower-monitor/README.md

 ## System Requirements

 - **Supported Platforms:**
-  Works on Windows, macOS, and Linux.
+  Works on Windows and macOS.

 - **Dependencies:**
   No additional drivers are required for the Modbus RTU connection.